Taking notes in university is an important skill that can help you do better in your classes.

 Equally important is what happens after the lecture.
 Taking time to review and enhance your notes improves retention and provides clarity on any uncertain points.

-Engaging with your notes regularly transforms your note-taking process into a powerful study tool, ensuring that you're well-prepared for any test.
+Looking at your notes regularly turns your note-taking process into a great way to study, so you're ready for any test.

 Key Takeaways